 If you really want to avoid robots from stealing your job, focus on your soft skills.
 Strong communication skills, empathy, and emotional intelligence are generally just a few of the human traits hard to mimic (at least for now).
 The good news is that, in 2019, creativity finally made it to LinkedIn’s list of top skills for the future.

 In your search for a new job or career, look at all requirements for the specific role you’re going to take on next.
 Otherwise, you’ll work hard to learn new tools and techniques without the reassurance that these will pay off.

-Job descriptions are a common place to check for skills you need to develop.
+Job descriptions are a go-to place to check for skills you need to develop.
 Requirements can vary from one company to another though.
 Certain employers prefer to tailor job descriptions to their own internal policies, so analyze (don’t skimp) at least 20 job descriptions to find out the overlapping ones.
-Websites like Indeed, LinkedIn, or Glassdoor are your best friends in this case, pointing out the skills that are hot and in-demand.
+Websites like Indeed, LinkedIn, or Glassdoor are your best friends, in this case, pointing out the skills that are hot and in-demand.

 As a side note, Glassdoor provides estimates salaries and possible interview questions too.

 If you’re looking for a project management position, I’ve already done the research for you as I’ve looked at over 200 job listings and descriptions and summarized the common must-have and nice-to-have skills.

 I’m sure you have that one thing you must get no matter what: a friendly work environment, top-notch tech, better pay, longer lunch breaks, insurance for you and your family, you name them.
 Having a clear understanding of what you’re expected to do at work, getting proper training and equipment, and being allowed to work on what you’re best at are just three of the most common expectations that can make you happy, according to this study.

 So ask yourself a couple of questions before you pursue a new position or career altogether:

 - Do you want to work in a team or solo?

 - What’s the ideal size of the company you want to work for?